Best Inflatable Kayak Australia 2025

 Packed Size - 63x58x28cm

-Pros - Stable, comfortable
+Pros - Stable and comfortable

 Intex Excursion Pro K1